Asylum

 • You can resume your studies

-• You can exchange your driving licence for a French driving licence
+• You can exchange your driving licence for a French driving licence (not possible for all nationalities)

 • You can bring your family to France under the family reunification procedure.